-We are blessed here in Japan with the Japanese bathroom.
+We are blessed here in Japan with a Japanese bathroom.
 As a fully waterproof room, it is perfect for water play.
 Although we need to wait for summer to get some splash action happening, any time is bubble time.
-It will make your bathroom soapy, of course, and possibly slippery under foot, so take care, and shower off the walls and floor when you’ve finished bubbling.
+It will make your bathroom soapy, of course, and possibly slippery underfoot, so take care, and shower off the walls and floor when you’ve finished bubbling.

 4. The Element of Surprise

 This strategy will elevate pretend kitchen play to new levels of reality and please kindergarteners greatly.
-Throw in blocks or even crumpled newspaper to stand in for vegetables.
+Throw in blocks or even crumpled newspapers to stand in for vegetables.

 When the weather’s looking bad, reconsider before you bin anything.